-- a.
-Four-Year Cohort Graduation Rate - Definition: The district and school-level graduation rates are calculated based on the percentage of students who enroll in the district as first-time freshmen and then graduate high school four years later. - ii.
-Interpretation and Use: Students who graduate are much more likely to be successful in their chosen postsecondary path (college, career, etc.).
-The extent to which the district and individual schools are retaining incoming high school students and supporting their path to graduation is an important indicator of school and district efficacy. - iii.
-Standard: The district will report school-level graduation data along with district and state averages (where available and comparable) for context. - b.
+- b.
 Early College and Career Credentials - i.
-Definition: This metric reports the percentage of students who are graduating high schools with one or more qualifying credentials, tied to high school coursework, that prepare them for postsecondary success.. - ii.
+Definition: This metric reports the percentage of students who are graduating high schools with one or more qualifying credentials or certifications, tied to high school coursework, that prepare them for postsecondary success. - ii.
 Interpretation and Use: Students should have access to a variety of postsecondary opportunities during their high school years.
 Schools and the district should be offering equitable access to postsecondary opportunities that reflect the needs and interests of students.
 The Early College and Career Credentials (ECCC) metric should be interpreted as describing the extent to which schools are providing said access (as well as intentional or equitable support for attainment) and the district is providing schools the resources and support needed to do so. - iii.
 Standard: The district will report school-level ECCC data along with district and state averages (where available and comparable) for context. - c.
-College Enrollment and Persistence - i.
+College Enrollment and Persistence 5 - i.
 Definition: College enrollment is the % of CPS graduates from a specific YOG (year of graduation) cohort that are reported by the National Student ClearingHouse as enrolled in a higher education institution in the Fall and/or Spring semester immediately following graduation.
 College Persistence is the % of CPS graduates who were enrolled continuously (no semesters off) for the four semesters after high school graduation in one or more two-year or four-year colleges or who completed a college degree or credential within two years.
-Summer semesters are not counted. - ii.
+Summer semesters are not counted.
+College Enrollment measures the percentage of students graduating from CPS in the previous year who enrolled in a 2-year or 4-year college in the fall or spring after graduation from high school.
+College Persistence measures the percentage of students enrolled in college in the fall or spring after graduation from high school that remain enrolled in college the following fall or spring. - ii.
 Interpretation and Use: Alumni enrollment and persistence relies heavily on two major school supports: Postsecondary Preparation and Alumni Support Initiative programming.
 Schools and the district use these postsecondary enrollment and persistence metrics to measure the success of our schools at preparing students for life beyond high school.
-Schools should leverage multiple layers of support for

-- postsecondary preparation including rigorous course selections, providing college and career instruction, and linking students to high quality advising through school counselors, college & career coaches, and the many college access partners throughout the district. - iii.
-Standard: The district will report school-level college enrollment and persistence data along with district averages and state or national data when available.
+Schools should leverage multiple layers of support for postsecondary preparation including rigorous course selections, providing college and career instruction, and linking students to high quality advising through school counselors, college & career coaches, and the many college access partners throughout the district. - iii.
+Standard: The district will report school-level college enrollment and persistence data along with district averages and state or national data when available. - d.
+One-Year Graduation Rate (Options and Detention Centers Only) - i.
+Definition: The one-year graduation rate is defined as the percentage of students that graduate by the close of the school year who are within range of graduation upon enrollment.
+For schools located in detention centers, this rate only applies to students who are still enrolled at the school at the time of graduation.